 While DUI checkpoints are legal in North Carolina, this doesn’t mean that the police officers are free to do whatever they please at a DUI checkpoint.
 The State of North Carolina has a minimum set of requirements that must be met in order for a DUI checkpoint stop to be legal.
 If you have been arrested at a DUI checkpoint, don’t despair; get the advice of an experienced Charlotte criminal defense attorneys to make sure that your Constitutional rights are protected.

 The Law Offices of Charles L. Morgan Jr.

-If you are facing criminal charges resulting from an arrest at a DUI checkpoint, you need to get the professional advice of a Charlotte criminal defense attorney immediately.
+If you are facing criminal charges resulting from an arrest at a DUI checkpoint, you need to get the professional advice of a Charlotte criminal defense attorneys immediately.

-Call the Law Offices of Charles L. Morgan Jr. to get a confidential case evaluation now.
+Call the Morgan Law to get a confidential case evaluation now.